youneedgreg/2day/README.md

 ## implement
 dashboard cards
 reminder cards
+to-do ident
+to do timer
+note formatting
-reminders priorities and stuff to-do ident to do commands to do timer to do due date note formatting to do notes to -do view...inspo from today
+to do notes
+to -do view...inspo from today